 Information about the types of higher education institutions that grant degrees in Forest Management and the types of students that study this field.
-Northern Arizona University awards the most degrees in graphic design in the US, but SUNY College of Environmental Science and Forestry and Itasca Community College have the highest percentage of degrees awarded in Forest Management.
-Tuition costs for Forest Management majors are, on average, $8,400 for in-state public colleges, and $41,710 for out of state private colleges.
+Northern Arizona University awards the most degrees in graphic design in the US, but Baccalaureate/Associate's Colleges: Mixed Baccalaureate/Associate's and Baccalaureate/Associate's Colleges have the highest percentage of degrees awarded in Forest Management.
+Tuition costs for Forest Management majors are, on average, $8,698 for in-state public colleges, and $33,850 for out of state private colleges.
 The largest share of institutions with Forest Management programs are Public, 4-year or above institutions.

 Data on the critical and distinctive skills necessary for those working in the Forest Management field from the Bureau of Labor Statistics.
 Forest Management majors need many skills, but most especially Speaking.
 The revealed comparative advantage (RCA) shows that Forest Management majors need more than the average amount of Operation and Control, Science, and Operations Analysis.

 These two visualizations, one a radial chart and one a bar chart, show the same information, a rating of how necessary the following skills are for Forest Management majors.
 Toggle between "value" and "RCA" to see the absolute rating of that skill (value) and the revealed comparative advantage (RCA), or how much greater or lesser that skill's rating is than the average.
 The longer the bar or the closer the line comes to the circumference of the circle, the more important that skill is.
 The importance of Operation and Control is very distinctive for majors, but the Speaking, Reading Comprehension, and Critical Thinking are the three most important skills for people in the field.